LatticeOSdev/latticeosdev.github.io/README.md

 ---

-> *"Give new life to your favorite old devices and join the movement, with LatticeOS."*
+> *"Give new life to your favorite old devices and join the movement."*
 > — Buzz & Nova